 Different Disorders, Different Treatments

 In some ways there is no such thing as a best treatment.
 There are different types of anxiety disorders, different anxiety intensity, and different ways that people respond to the way that they're treated.
-Start with my anxiety test first before moving forward, as it will give you some of these answers.

 That said, there are generally some effective ways to control anxiety.
 Much of it depends on what you are looking for in terms of treatment types.
 We'll break the different types of treatments down in the following article, and then explain what we feel is the best type of treatment in that category.